 1. Microsoft 365 Copilot for Microsoft 365

 Microsoft 365 Copilot is the AI assistant embedded in Word, Outlook, Teams, Excel, and SharePoint.
-For Canadian firms already on the Microsoft 365 stack with Business Premium or E3/E5, it’s the path of least resistance.
+For an Ontario or British Columbia firm already on Business Premium or E5, it’s the path of least resistance, because the tenant, the identity model and the audit log are already in place.

 The real privilege story sits at the configuration layer.
 Copilot reads whatever a logged-in user can read, so a SharePoint site with broken permissions is a one-prompt-away breach.
 Pairing Copilot with Purview sensitivity labels on privileged content is the control that closes that loop.
 Our Copilot oversharing playbook covers the lockdown sequence, and the general Copilot vs ChatGPT vs Claude comparison covers non-legal context.

-Cons: Not legal-specific (you build the prompts and templates yourself).
-Requires Purview + sensitivity labels to be safe at scale.
+Cons: Not legal-specific, so you build the prompts and templates yourself.
+The two-SKU split catches firms out at renewal, because a promotional Business quote does not apply to an E3 or E5 tenant.
+Purview labels have to be in place before rollout to be safe at scale.
 If your DMS is NetDocuments or iManage, you’ll need the connector layer covered in our NetDocuments and iManage Copilot integration guide.

-Best for: A 5-to-25-lawyer Canadian firm that already runs Microsoft 365, wants firm-wide drafting and email triage, and has either an internal IT lead or an MSP that can stand up Purview properly.
+Best for: A 5-to-25-lawyer Canadian firm that already runs Microsoft 365, wants firm-wide drafting and email triage, and has either an internal IT lead or a CISSP-led MSP that can stand up Purview properly.

 2. Thomson Reuters CoCounsel